russell-archer/StoreHelper/README.md

 Apple allows you to promote in-app purchases for sale directly on the App Store.
 This allows users to purchase your products from the App Store itself, rather than from within your app.

 The requirement for supporting this feature is that your app must include a class that implements `SKPaymentTransactionObserver`, and the `paymentQueue(_:updatedTransactions:)` and `paymentQueue(_:shouldAddStorePayment:for:)` delegate methods.
-If you don't include these requirement then you'll get an error when you attempt to submit the app to the App Store and you have existing IAP promotions.
+If you don't include these requirements then you'll get an error when you attempt to submit the app to the App Store and you have existing IAP promotions.

 However, `StoreKit2` doesn't include any of these: they're old-style `StoreKit1` things!
-I bet this will catch out a lot of people (me included!).
+I bet this will catch out a lot of people (me included)!

 `StoreHelper` has a solution to this potentially messy situation.
-We include a class that handles all the requirements and tells the StoreKit2-based code when a direct App Store purchase is made:
+It includes a class that handles all the requirements and tells the `StoreKit2`-based code when a direct App Store purchase is made:

 ```swift
 import StoreKit